 Jenkins service management

-With this service, you can integrate Bitbucket with Jenkins, an extendable open source continuous integration server.
-If you are having trouble with the service, see Troubleshoot Bitbucket services.
+With this service, you can integrate Bitbucket Cloud with Jenkins, an extendable open source continuous integration server.
+If you are having trouble with the service, see Troubleshoot Bitbucket Cloud services.
 For help understanding Jenkins' security options and their implications to triggering remote builds, please review the Jenkins documentation.

 Setting Up the service